planetarium/ninechronicles-devforum/docs/how-to-play-9c-on-linux-and-mac/how-to-play-9c-on-linux-and-mac.md

     1. At some part of this you would see folder name including 6 on`/usr/share/dotnet` and 3 on decompressed path. add content of "3" in "6".
 5. You should see 3.1, 6.0 after execute `dotnet --list-sdks`.

-### 3.1.2. 🗯️It's not working! / Just white window appears!
+### 4.1.2. 🗯️It's not working! / Just white window appears!

 Don't panic. remain calm. it happens.

-### 3.1.3. 🗯️Launcher background image is missing!
+### 4.1.3. 🗯️Launcher background image is missing!

 We don't know why yet but it happens sometimes. it's not affecting launcher's execution, but we would welcome your log file (it's in the same path as config.json) if you leave it to development discord.

-### 🗯️Game does not executed, but there's no START button on launcher!
+### 4.1.4. 🗯️Game does not executed, but there's no START button on launcher!

 Game client may be executed on background, open your process manager and kill it.

-# 4. Run on Mac (Apple Silicon)

-WIP.